iamcaleberic/genesis-cuda/notes.md

      - Called from the host
 * Terminology: a block can be split into parallel threads
   - We use threadIdx.x instead of blockIdx.x

+* name <<<dim3(x,y,z), dim3(x,y,z)>>>
+  - We can launch a multidimensional block  passing dim3  struct / this just means pass x number of blocks on the X-axis of a grid with the corresponding and the number of blocks Y-axis on on a grid and the number of blocks on the Z-axis on the grid